 - Big evening concerts are held at Bab al Makina, the open-air parade ground in front of the Royal Palace.
 It’s off the western edge of this map, across Boujloud Square.

-- Free concerts are held each evening at Boujloud Square, close to Bab Boujloud.
-We don’t know yet if this will be a feature in 2022.
+- Free concerts We don’t know yet if this will be a feature in 2023.

-- Sufi Nights at 23h00 are free of charge and could be held at Dar Tazi (blue no. 2) if the renovations are complete, or at the Prefecture Hall opposite the Batha Museum (blue no. 1).
-We don’t know yet if this will happen in 2022.
+- Sufi Nights at 23h00 are free of charge and could be held at Dar Tazi (blue no. 2) if the renovations are complete, or at the Prefecture Hall opposite the Batha Museum.

 Seating and Ticketing